suraj200981/URL-Shortner-Java-Spring-Boot-Microservices-Project/README.md

 ## Introduction

 This is a project i have created based on a nodejs project i created for fun a while back: https://github.com/suraj200981/URLShortener--Full-Stack-MEVN-Project

+This old nodejs project had a monolithic architecture so i have decided to recreate it with a modern microservices architecture.